Târnăveni: Early modern period

-After 1866, it served as the capital of Kis-Küküllő comitatus, alternating this attribute with Küküllővár (today's Cetatea de Baltă) or with Erzsébetváros (today's Dumbrăveni).
+After 1866, the city served as the capital of Kis-Küküllő comitatus, alternating this attribute with Küküllővár (today's Cetatea de Baltă) or with Erzsébetváros (today's Dumbrăveni).
 The late 19th and early 20th centuries, a period when many administrative and social-economic facilities were built in the town, marked an urban evolution.
 In 1912, the locality was raised to the rank of city.

 The discovery of methane deposits radically changed the city history: gas was supplied to private residences after 1915.

 Interbellum period

 The inhabitants sent representatives to the Great National Assembly held in Alba Iulia on December 1, 1918.
 Once Transylvania became a province of the Kingdom of Romania, the town became the administrative seat of Târnava-Mică County.
 Named Târnava-Sânmărtin during 1920–1926, and later Diciosânmartin, the locality officially became Târnăveni in 1941.

 After World War I, a calcium carbide and calcium cyanamide factory was set up, followed by a nitrogen and later by a coke factory.
 In 1936, an installation of synthetic ammonia production was set in Târnăveni, the first of this type in the world — over the following years, the company involved in the latter process switched to weapons manufacturing.
 The administrative palace and the hospital were both built during the urban expansion — the latter was where the famous physician Constantin Ion Parhon, whose family was originally from Cetatea de Baltă, used to consult his patients.